xnzone/theme-fd/README.md

 ```

 ### About Category
-If you have no content of some category, there will go to 404.html, so you can change `config.toml` to hide some headers
+If you have no content of some category, you will get 404.html, so you can modify `config.toml` to hide some headers